ryanaxiom/wv-county-spatiotemporal-drug-mortality/README.md

 - **Runtime increase:** 1.5× (2.61s → 3.79s)
 - **Complexity increase:** 167% (score 3 → 8)
 - **Accuracy gain:** 1.7% over separable, 22.3% over single component
-- **Recommendation:** The modest accuracy gain and strong statistical evidence justify the computational cost for research/planning purposes.
-For real-time applications, the separable model may be preferred.
+- **Recommendation:** The modest accuracy gain and strong statistical evidence justify the computational cost for research/planning purposes as well as real-time applications since the penalty is small (only 50% longer time to fit).

 ## Requirements